1coxy57/berserker_deobfuscator/readme.md

 # Berserker Deobfuscator

 A simple but effective deobfuscator for berserker.
+You can find a link to berserker here [!berserker](https://github.com/billythegoat356/Berserker)

 ## How to use